Copper Canyon, Mexico

 1st Day: You’ll transfer from Los Mochis to the colonial town of El Fuerte, where you’ll spend the night in a charming hotel.

-2nd Day: In the morning you’ll board the first-class Copper Canyon train and travel up into the Sierra Madre Mountains, passing through 86 tunnels and crossing 37 bridges.
+2nd Day: In the morning you’ll board the Copper Canyon train and travel up into the Sierra Madre Mountains, passing through 86 tunnels and crossing 37 bridges.
 This is one of the most spectacular train rides in the Western Hemisphere.
 At the Bahuichivo station you’ll be met by our representative and driven to a ranch-style lodge located in a beautiful valley a couple of miles from the little village of Cerocahui.

 3rd Day: Today you may want to arrange for a trip to the town of Urique, at the bottom of the canyon, or spend the day further exploring the area around Cerocahui.

 4th Day: You’ll be transferred from the lodge to the train station for the short ride to Creel, a lumber town high in the Sierra Madre Mountains.
 Tonight you’ll spend the night at a comfortable lodge.

 5th Day: This morning you’ll travel by van from Creel to the remote town of Batopilas.
 You will pass through mountains and valleys, and after reaching the Tarahumara community of Kirare you’ll head down the long, winding dirt road that leads to the bottom of the canyon.
 You’ll spend the next two nights in a charming little Mexican hotel in this village that seems suspended in time somewhere in the nineteenth century.